-Although HIV infection, people with HIV have a basically normal life expectancy.
+Although HIV infection used to be a death sentence, it’s not that way anymore.
+Thanks to antiretroviral therapy (ART), people with HIV have a basically normal life expectancy.

 However, there’s one aspect of living with HIV that’s definitely not normal, and that’s dating.
-After finding out that they have HIV?
+After finding out that they have HIV, many people are concerned about the impact on their dating life.
+What is dating like for people with HIV?
 When should you tell your dating partner about your HIV status?
 Is there a way for HIV-positive people to specifically meet people with HIV – a dating site for HIV-positive people?

 If you have HIV, dating can still happen in the same ways it does for HIV-negative people.
 You could meet new dating partners through mutual friends, at events, and on dating sites.
 It’s certainly possible that you will meet a new dating partner in one of these ways, and that new dating partner might or might not have HIV.

 If your partner is HIV-negative, then it’s extremely important that you disclose your HIV status to your partner before you engage in any sexual activity.
 Kissing is considered safe, so you can safely kiss a new dating partner before telling them that you have HIV.
 However, before you have any type of sex, including oral, vaginal, or anal sex, you need to let them know that you have HIV.
 In fact, in some states, it could even be a crime to have sex with someone without telling them that you’re HIV-positive.